cmaxw/devchat-eleventy/src/be-our-guest.md

 If you'd like to be a guest on one of our podcasts, the process is pretty simple!

-If you have a topic that you think would pay off for developers or devops engineers, email (team@devchat.tv)[mailto:team@devchat.tv] and let us know what you'd like to talk about.
+If you have a topic that you think would pay off for developers or devops engineers, email [team@devchat.tv](mailto:team@devchat.tv) and let us know what you'd like to talk about.

 Here are a few ideas about what make great topics: